The Admiral Nurse can be contacted via switchboard

 When someone is admitted to hospital they can be detained under the Mental Health Act.
 This can be very distressing, and sometimes people who are being detained feel powerless and unable to ask questions or get information.
 Independent advocacy can help; the support of a trained advocate can help someone understand:

-Going to Hospital (RCHT1799) is an accessible publication for patients with learning disability or autism and aims to help children & young people with additional needs to know what they might expect to see when visiting hospital for an appointment or when being admitted for a procedure.
+Going to Hospital (RCHT1799) is an accessible publication for patients with a learning disability or autism.
+It aims to help children & young people with additional needs to know what they might expect to see when visiting hospital for an appointment or when being admitted for a procedure.

 The booklet is easy read, uses Makaton symbols throughout to support images and will be available shortly in hard copy which will be sent out to patients known to the Learning Disability Team at RCHT ahead of appointments or hospital admissions.